-When I began writing historical fiction for children, I discovered that I loved the research.
-This discovery led to my foray into nonfiction writing for newspapers and magazines in my area.
-It's incredibly satisfying to me to absorb and explain the details of an issue while still telling a readable, true story.
+When I started writing historical fiction for children, I found that I loved the research part of the process the most—learning how things like clipper ship sails and early railroad engines looked, worked, and sounded in order to enliven the story.
+This discovery drew me into nonfiction writing for newspapers and magazines in my area.
+To me, it's really satisfying to absorb and creatively explain the details of an issue while still telling a readable, true story.

-So here is a blog-ish page of my articles, updated in a random fashion.
-Included are many of the pieces I publish locally, along with an occasional essay or minor investigation.
+Here is a sampling of the pieces I’ve published locally.
 Most are focused on happenings in Charlottesville, VA, my home town, or Crozet, my adopted village just to the west.
-Hope you enjoy.
+Enjoy.

 Why the county pays the city millions each year.